radareorg/radare.org/gsoc/2016/ideas.md

 Having a better assembler syntax will allow r2 and its users to have a multiarch assembler with syntax as handier as the one from nasm or fasm.

 ### Assess requirements for midterm/final evaluation
 Midterm will require working universal assembly library for at least 4 architectures: x86, arm, mips and avr.
 It could be a separate library at this point.
-And at the final evaluation weâ€™ll expect it integrated into the radare2 framework.
+And at the final evaluation we’ll expect it integrated into the radare2 framework and completely covered by regression tests for each specific keyword or syntax construction.

 ### Mentors
 - pancake